-I had met my client in Umhlanga near Durban for their Durban day safari and we began what turned out to be a very short 2.5 hours drive to Hluhluwe game reserve.
-It would be the boarder between the two sections that we would enter and first head briefly into the Hluhluwe game reserve section.
+I had met my client in Umhlanga near Durban for their Durban day safari.
+We began what turned out to be a very short 2.5 hours drive to Hluhluwe game reserve.
+It would be the boarder between the two sections that we would enter.

 It was in this section we located a massive male Warthog very early on in our African safari tour.

 This male Warthog had huge tusks and warts on his face which was quite a sight to behold and it was only the start of our safari from Durban.

 As time went on we got further into the wilderness on our safari and located a journey of Giraffe which were so beautiful to watch as the rested in the shade moving ever so often.

 Giraffe during our Safari

 On African safari tours there is no promise of great animal sighting as it is a natural environment meaning the animals decided if you see them, how you see them and where you see them!